In the war against Napoleon, there are no easy victories.

 Then, on 11 May 1812, the unthinkable happens.
 The Prime Minister is assassinated.
 Amid widespread panic and fear of a French conspiracy, the government falls.

-From the ballrooms of London, to the backstreets of power, to the death-in-waiting coast of enemy France, Myddelton is drawn inexorably into the deepening crisis—his private life unravelling all the while, as misunderstandings, gossip and spite mar his marriage, and threaten to destroy his career.
+From the ballrooms of London, to the backstreets of power, to the death-in-waiting coast of enemy France, Myddelton is drawn inexorably into the deepening crisis—his private life unravelling all the while, as misunderstandings, gossip and spite mar his marriage, and threaten to destroy his career and his life.